terramate-io/terramate-docs/cli/getting-started/index.md

 ## Connecting Terramate Cloud

-Now that you have your first Terramate project created, let's connect it to Terramate Cloud and learn how we can enable observability, CI/CD, drift detection and more!
+Now that you have created your first Terramate project, let's connect it to Terramate Cloud and learn how we can enable observability, CI/CD, drift detection, and more!
 Terramate CLI and Terramate Cloud work in tandem to deliver a reliable experience.
 Terramate Cloud is free for individual use, with features available for teams.

 ### Create a cloud account